Bangladesh national football team: Bangladesh Red and Green

-The 1989 President's Gold Cup saw the Bangladesh Red team win the tournament.
-The hosts guided by goalkeeper Sayeed Hassan Kanan, defeated South Korea University football team in penalties to lift the trophy, while the Green team were knocked out in the group stages.
-The Green team was seen as the B, and consisted of U-21 team, while the Red team was made out of senior international's, and was known to be the main national team.
-While during the 1987 edition of the tournament, Bangladesh White team and Blue team took part.
-The White team mainly consisted players from Mohammedan SC, while the Blue team was made of players from rival club Abahani Limited.
+The 1989 President's Gold Cup saw Bangladesh Red win the tournament.
+The hosts, defeated South Korea University football team on penalties to lift the trophy, after knocking out the Green team in the semi-finals.
+However, this is not considered to be Bangladesh's first international trophy, as the tournament mainly consisted of club teams.
+The green team was the youth national team, while the red team was made out of senior international's, and was known to be the main national team.
+In the 1987 edition, Bangladesh White and Blue took part in the tournament.
+The white team mainly consisted of players from Mohammedan SC, while the blue team was made of players from their rival club, Abahani Limited Dhaka.

 Home stadium

-Bangladesh plays majority of their home matches at the Bangabandhu National Stadium, Dhaka, where they won the 2003 SAFF Championship and 2010 South Asian Games.
-Previously known as the Dhaka Stadium it was initially constructed in 1954, the Bangladesh Football Federation was given full authority to operate the stadium in 2004, and before that the Mirpur Stadium would regularly host home matches.
+Bangladesh plays majority of their home matches at the National Stadium, Dhaka, where they won the 2003 SAFF Championship.
+Previously known as the Dhaka Stadium and Bangabandhu National Stadium, it was initially constructed in 1954, the Bangladesh Football Federation was given full authority to operate the stadium in 2004, and before that the Mirpur Stadium would regularly host home matches.

-Before renovation in 2011, the Bangabundhu Stadium had a capacity close to 55,000, but with a new capacity of 36,000 it is still the largest stadium in Bangladesh.
-Ever since the inception of the Bangladesh Premier League, in 2007, the stadium has been used to host majority of the league games.
+Before renovation in 2011, the National Stadium had a capacity close to 55,000, but with a new capacity of 36,000 it is still the largest stadium in Bangladesh.
+Ever since the inception of the Bangladesh Premier League in 2007, the stadium has been used to host majority of the league games.
 It has hosted the SAFF Championship on three occasions, in 2003, 2009 and most recently in 2018.

-In 2021, the Bangabandhu Stadium, again underwent renovation, which has been scheduled to last for over a year.
-The new refurbishments will see addition of chairs in galleries and installation of LED giant screens.
+In 2021, the National Stadium again underwent renovation, and has been scheduled to resume operations from 2025.
+The refurbishments will see addition of chairs in galleries and installation of LED giant screens.
 The renovation is part of Bangladesh Football Federation's plan of giving the nation a modernized stadium more suited for football.
-Occasionally home matches are also played at Sheikh Kamal Stadium in Nilphamari, Sylhet District Stadium in Sylhet, Rajshahi District Stadium in Rajshahi and Shamsul Huda Stadium in Jessore.
+Occasionally home matches are also played at Sheikh Kamal Stadium in Nilphamari, Sylhet District Stadium in Sylhet, Rajshahi District Stadium in Rajshahi and Bashundhara Kings Arena in Dhaka.

+Supporters

+In the 70s and 80s, football in Bangladesh flourished with a well-renowned Dhaka First Division League, attracting fans nationwide.
+However, since the 2000s, domestic football's popularity has declined due to success in other sports and the national team's lack of achievements.
+As a consequence, the National Stadium in Dhaka remains largely unoccupied during both domestic and international fixtures, with average attendance, even falling short of 10,000.